KxSystems/docs/docs/wp/multi-partitioned-dbs/index.md

 ## Compression

-The use of compression for all or part of the dataset here is outside the scope of this whitepaper, however, this is undoubtedly an important feature to consider using for options data.
+The use of compression for all or part of the dataset here is outside the scope of this white paper, however, this is undoubtedly an important feature to consider using for options data.

 <i class="far fa-hand-point-right"></i>